 Does Land Appreciate?

 Raw land is categorically and objectively an appreciating asset for two simple reasons: limited supply and increasing demand.
 There is a finite amount of available land that hasn’t been built upon, making it a very attractive commodity in a world where the population is increasing exponentially.
-Therefore, in accordance with the most basic economic principle (supply and demand), raw land will inherently increase in value as demand grows for the limited asset.
-It is no longer a question of whether or not land appreciates, but rather how much it will appreciate.
+Therefore, in accordance with the most basic economic principle (supply and demand), Raw Land Investing with Courage: The Definitive Guide

 Types Of Land Investments